3-manifolds/SnapPy/doc-source/installing.rst

 Linux
 --------------------

-We will eventually have some easy-to-install binary packages here, but for now here are short recipes which work on certain Linux systems with 32-bit kernels.
+Here are short recipes which work on many Linux systems, with both 32-bit and 64-bit kernels supported.
 For other systems, try the one closet to yours below, and if that fails, follow the instructions for `generic Unix`_ in the next section.

 + **Fedora:** Tested on versions 8-10 (Werewolf-Sulfer-Cambridge)::